-Just like in other crypto sectors, Binance Pool managed to succeed in the field of mining.
+Just like in other crypto sectors, Binance Pool managed to succeed.
 It currently takes a share of 8.1% of all miners.
-Binance Pool allows users to mine blocks for blockchains built on the SHA-256 hashing algorithm (BTC, BCH, BSV) and Ethash.
-Binance mining pool is not as big as others, yet it provides native UX/UI, which is recognizable by users.
+It allows users to mine blocks for blockchains built on the SHA-256 hashing algorithm (BTC, BCH, BSV) and Ethash.
+Binance pool is not as big as others, yet it provides native UX/UI, which is recognizable by users.

 Bitcoin Mining Pool Comparison

 BTC, BSV, BCH, ZEC, ETH, LTC, XMR, GRIN, etc.